Bradford Police Museum, Centenary Square, Bradford, BD1 1HY – Visit Now

 On your visit you’ll have the chance to take a guided tour of the original Victorian cells as well as the decorative and beautifully preserved Victorian courtroom.
 The atmosphere in these rooms is thick with tales of crime and punishment.
 The courtroom’s dimly lit facade shows you how intimidating a space it would have been for those facing justice in the last century.
 Now it has an air of quiet calm and only faint reminders of the room’s grim past, told in stories and criminal records.

-Over the lockdowns, Bradford Police Museum have been trying to stay engaged with the public via their social media streams.
+Bradford Police Museum have been trying to stay engaged with the public via their social media streams.
 Check out their Facebook or Twitter to find unlikely items and intriguing objects as well as the stories and uses behind them.